-In April 2014, we announced that our Board of Directors had authorized a stock repurchase program ("April 2014 Repurchase Program") pursuant to which we may purchase up to \$300.0 million of our common stock over the next three years.
+In April 2014, we announced that our Board of Directors had authorized a stock repurchase program ("April 2014 Repurchase Plan") pursuant to which we may purchase up to \$300.0 million of our common stock over the next three years.

-During the three months ended March 31, 2017, we repurchased on the open market approximately 0.04 million shares of our common stock at an average price of \$96.37 per share, including commission for an aggregate purchase price of approximately \$3.8 million.
+During the first quarter of 2017, we repurchased on the open market approximately 0.04 million shares of our common stock at an average price of \$96.37 per share, including commission for an aggregate purchase price of approximately \$3.8 million, completing the April 2014 Repurchase Program.
 All repurchased shares were retired.
-As of March 31, 2017, we completed our April 2014 Repurchase Program.